vmware-tanzu/tanzu-dev-portal/content/guides/platform-security-workload-identity/index.md

 applications and kept in sync.
-There are many secret stores ([HashiCorp Vault](https://www.hashicorp.com/products/vault/) is a prominent and mature example) that offer integrations that get close to this goal however these still suffer from the initial _secure introduction problem_.
+There are many secret stores ([HashiCorp Vault](https://www.hashicorp.com/products/vault/) is a prominent and mature example) that offer integrations that get close to this goal however these still have the initial _secure introduction problem_.

 The [secure introduction
 problem](https://learn.hashicorp.com/vault/identity-access-management/iam-secure-intro)